Rommagcom/agentic_ai_mcp/README.md

    python mcp_sse_client.py

 ## Example Interaction
-- You: echo test
+- You: echo test (After this request LLM determine to call neccessery Tool from MCP server)
 - Assistant: The result of the echo test is a text containing the message "This is echo test test".
+(Direct answer from MCP server)

 - You: How is the weather in Phuket ?
 - Assistant: The weather in Phuket is currently being retrieved via the API, with the mock response indicating it's a simulated result.